MapsPeople/docs/collections/_web/v4/guides/search_and_filtering.md

 }
 ```

-In the `filterMap` helper function, we create a list of `location id`s we can use to filter the POIs on the map by.
+In the `filterMap` helper function, we create a list of `location id`s we can use to filter the Locations on the map by.

 The second parameter tells MapsIndoors not to change the viewport of the map.